60th Medical Group streamlines deployment readiness with Continuous Medical Readiness model

 |0

-This work, 60th Medical Group streamlines deployment readiness with Continuous Medical Readiness model [Image 6 of 6], by Roderick Tapnio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 60th Medical Group streamlines deployment readiness with Continuous Medical Readiness model, by Roderick Tapnio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.